Annual Campus Safety Report

 Timely Warning Procedure

-In an effort to provide timely notification to the Saint Mary’s College community and provide information concerning any serious incident or event that poses an on-going threat, a crime alert message is sent to all members of the Saint Mary's community via email message.
+In an effort to provide timely notification to the Saint Mary’s College community and provide information concerning any serious incident or event that poses an on-going threat, a crime alert message is sent to members of the Saint Mary's community via email message.
 The alerts are generally written by the Director of Campus Safety or his/her designee and are approved by the Vice President of Student Enrollment and Engagement.
 The Crime Alerts may be additionally posted on the Crime Alert page of the Security website or on flyers posted in residence hall locations and common areas of the campus identified in bold print to be Crime Alerts on colorful paper.

 Crime Awareness and Campus Security